 04. Network problems with the recipient’s carrier

-While that's not a common issue, sometimes there are problems with the recipient’s carrier network that can halt delivery.
+While that's not a common issue, sometimes temporary network problems on the recipient's end can hinder delivery.

 05. Recipient reported your message to their carrier